mmartamagna/Plant-leaves-classification-AMD/README.md

 * OpenCV

 ### Composition of the repository
-- Project Plant Leaves CNNs.jpynb: the file containing libraries, data download, data preprocessing, CNNs architecture, CNNs training and test, evaluation metrics.
+- Project Plant Leaves CNNs.jpynb: the file containing libraries, data download, data preprocessing, CNNs architecture, CNNs training and test, and evaluation metrics.
-- Report containing more theoretical details about the implemented CNNs and the comparable results.
+- Report_pPlantLeaves_Magnani.pdf: LateX report containing all the theoretical details about the implemented CNNs and the comparable results.
-- Preprocessed data: instructions to avoid the preprocessing phase
+- Preprocessed data: instructions to avoid the preprocessing phase of data and directly download from my shared folder the data in Numpy arrays.